NVIDIA/TensorRT-Incubator/CONTRIBUTING.md

 pre-commit install
 ```

+### Getting Up To Speed

+We've added several guides [here](./docs/development/) that can help you better understand
+the codebase.
+We recommend starting with the [architecture](./docs/development/architecture.md)
+documentation.

+If you're intersted in adding a new operator to Tripy, refer to [this guide](./docs/development/how-to-add-new-ops.md).

 ### Tests

 Almost any change you make will require you to add tests or modify existing ones.